Information & FAQs

 Gardens & attractions

-Not only is Britain a gardening nation, but our gardeners are keen to welcome visitors too.
+Britain is a gardening nation, and our gardeners are keen to welcome visitors.

-Some 3,000–4,000 gardens will open their gates to the public annually.
+It is estimated that some 3,000–4,000 gardens open to the public each year.
 Some for charity, for just an afternoon, and some every day of the year, and we take you to a selection of the finest gardens in each tour area.

-Ordinarily, we don’t guide you around the gardens, although at some gardens, we do arrange for a private guided tour or an introductory talk – often by the owner or head gardener – and on some tours we visit gardens not generally open to the public.
+At some gardens, we arrange private guided tours or introductory talks – often by the owner or the head gardener – but otherwise we leave you to explore the garden at your own pace.

 Your group